KiDS-Legacy: Constraints on Horndeski gravity from weak lensing combined with galaxy clustering and cosmic microwave background anisotropies: Methodology

 where $P_{\rm m, NL}^{\rm pseudo}(k,a)$ is the non-linear power spectrum in a reference cosmology, called the pseudo cosmology, which we compute in the Horndeski modified gravity framework.
 The reaction function $\mathcal{R}$ is then chosen so that $P^{\rm MG}_{\rm m, NL}$ converges to the GR non-linear power spectrum on small scales.
-In general, we model the background evolution of dark energy for the linear matter power spectrum via the Chevallier-Polarski-Linder (CPL) parameterisation \citep{Chevallier01,Linder03}, in which the dark energy equation of state is given by $w(a)=w_0+w_a(1-a)$, and derive its non-linear evolution assuming a \lcdm{} background via the augmented halo model {\sc HMcode2020} \citep{Mead21}.
+In general, we modelled the background evolution of dark energy for the linear matter power spectrum via the Chevallier-Polarski-Linder (CPL) parametrisation \citep{Chevallier01,Linder03}, in which the dark energy equation of state is given by $w(a)=w_0+w_a(1-a)$, and derived its non-linear evolution assuming a \lcdm{} background via the augmented halo model {\sc HMcode2020} \citep{Mead21}.
 The phenomenological reaction is defined as